 Other Types of Leave

-- Bereavement Leave: Granted to employees in the event of the death of a close family member.
-The duration of bereavement leave varies but is typically a few days.
+- Bereavement Leave: Employees are typically granted a short period of paid leave in the event of the death of a close family member.
+The duration can vary depending on the relationship to the deceased.